 - Spread out your parsley in a single layer in the preheated air fryer basket (if you have a lot, you may need to do this in batches)

-- Tie parsley stems together, or top with a rack or trivet to keep it from flying up during cooking
+- Tie parsley stems together in a bundle, or top with a rack, tray, or trivet to keep it from flying up during cooking

 - If additional time is needed, make sure to shake or rearrange for even air circulation